 Using simulated projectile weapons that don’t fire (like blue guns), or not actually trying to hit or physically wrestle with the other side, isn’t force on force.

-In my experience, some balance of non-FoF with FoF is ideal for training practical and tactical skillsets if one expects them to be available under pressure.
-Depending on what hopes to gain from a particular training will determine the ratio.
-When considering the total amount of training, though, nothing less than about 25-30% of the aggregate should be conducted using some level of FoF in order to gain the maximum benefit, and for training to most readily transfer to tactical application.
+In my experience, some balance of non-FoF with FoF is best for training tactical skillsets if one expects them to be available under pressure.
+What one hopes to gain from a particular training will determine the ratio.
+When considering the total amount of training, though, nothing less than about 25-30% of the aggregate should be conducted using some level of FoF in order to gain the maximum benefit, and for training to most readily transfer to practical application.
 I have never met anyone, whether in firearms, tactics, or hand to hand training realms, who had not done Force on Force and was still able to match someone who had done so in a training context.